TsangTzeLoong/test/personal.md

 ## Git delete remote branch:
 1. how to add a same name remote branch:
-* git push -u origin \<local branch name>
-> branch name no need to add "remotes" or "origin"
+* git push -u origin \<local branch name> dafsadfsadfasdfasdf branch name no need to add "remotes" or "origin"
 2. how to delete remote branch:
 * git push origin --delete\<remote branch name>
 3. how to relate local branch to remote branch: